Wave Computing Extends AI Lead by Targeting Edge of Cloud Through Acquisition of MIPS

 Ben Bajarin, Principal Analyst at Creative Strategies, said, “As a long-time supporter of the MIPS architecture, I’ve believed in the unique value of its technology, which spans 64-bit to multi-threading capabilities.
 The combination of the MIPS architecture with Wave Computing’s dataflow technology in a single solution will create a compelling offering for the AI industry, and benefit developers from the Cloud to the Edge.”

 Kiran Kumar, Technology Analyst at Frost & Sullivan, said, “Wave Computing is among the first of the AI startup companies to expand its operations through an acquisition.
 With the addition of MIPS, Wave can speed its drive to the Edge of Cloud and expand its market opportunities.
-This effort is an example of why Frost awarded Wave the Technology Innovation Leader Award for the Machine Learning Industry in 2018.
 We look forward to Wave’s additional progress and growth.”

 Karl Freund, Lead Analyst for HPC and Deep Learning at Moor Insights & Strategy, said, “The acquisition of MIPS by Wave Computing is a bold move, and could accelerate its time to profitability and industry presence.
 By adding new IP to Wave’s dataflow-centric portfolio, the company has positioned itself as a much broader player in AI.”